 The EPIK programme often provides you with housing and flight costs, which will bring your costs down and enable you to save more cash.

-Teachers who work in private schools, locally known as Hagwons, can earn between 1.9 to 2.4 million won (between $1,600 to $2,000).
+English teachers who work in South Korean private schools, locally known as Hagwons, can earn between 1.9 to 2.4 million won (between $1,600 to $2,000).
 Private schools often provide housing and flight reimbursements too.
 As a result, you can save plenty of cash.

 Teachers with prior experience can earn closer to 2.4 million won ($1950.)
 Remember, private schools are less regulated than public schools, so you’ll witness significant variations in pay.